Magnetic MRO: History

 In 2018, Magnetic MRO was acquired by Guangzhou Hangxin Aviation Technology from BaltCap, a move consistent with Magnetic's desire to expand into the Chinese aviation market.
 Since February 2019, bonds of Magnetic MRO with a redemption date in December 2021, have been traded on the Nasdaq Tallinn exchange as part of the MTF First North list.
-Also in February 2019, MAC Interiors and Benniao Aviation created a joint venture MAC Sichuan to enter to the cabin redevelopment market in China.
+Also in February 2019, MAC Interiors and Benniao Aviation created a joint venture MAC Sichuan to enter the cabin redevelopment market in China.

 In March 2019, Magnetic MRO has acquired Direct Maintenance, an Amsterdam-based independent MRO provider that is specialized in Line Maintenance for narrow- and wide-body aircraft.
 In early 2020, the launch of Magnetic Leasing, a company with a focus on long and short-term aviation asset management and leasing, was announced.
 Also, in March 2020, Magnetic MRO announced that the MAC Aero Interiors production facility has been moved to Tallinn, Estonia.

-In early 2021, Magnetic MRO launched a new brand, Magnetic Engines, and opened a new workshop facility in Tallinn, Estonia.
-Later that year, Magnetic MRO integrated its Line Maintenance capabilities with its subsidiary, Direct Maintenance.

 In 2021, Magnetic MRO was rebranded, Magnetic Group company was established, a new company structure was announced and a new brand mission was presented.

 At the beginning of 2022, Magnetic Group announced the expansion and the opening of its new representative office in Miami, the USA.